haylinmoore/YAGE/README.md

 ## Purpose?

-I have always liked the idea of making an iO so I decided I would start giving it a shot.
+I have always liked the idea of making an iO game so I decided I would start giving it a shot.
+This is the game engine that will run whatever game I decide to make.

 ## The Plans?